-You may think you don't have time to take a slow and measured approach to decision making and problem solving.
-After all, if you are like a lot of people, time is scarce, and you may want quick and easy answers.
-However, rushing through your to-do list isn't the best course of action, and it is less productive than using critical thinking skills.
-There are ways you can develop them.
+You may think there isn't enough time to take a slow and measured approach to problem solving.
+After all, time is scarce, and quick and easy answers are appealing.
+However, rushing to make a decision is less productive than using critical thinking.

-Art classes also require you to use this skill.
-To complete projects you have to choose between media and techniques that will best let you achieve your artistic vision.
+Students taking art classes also use critical thinking.
+To complete projects, you will have to select media and techniques that will best allow you to achieve your artistic vision.

-You may also consider joining a debate club.
-Examining issues, adopting stances on them, and then arguing your point will allow you to develop critical thinking skills.
+Join a debate club.
+Examining issues, adopting stances on them, and then arguing your point will force you to think critically.

-You aren't out of luck if your school years are behind you.
-Practice your critical thinking while doing everyday things.
+Graduates aren't out of luck.
+Practice your critical thinking while performing everyday activities.
 Before voting, for instance, learn about each of the candidates.
 When deciding where to have dinner, weigh your alternatives regarding the type of food, healthfulness, and cost.
-If you are making a purchase, read reviews of different brands.
+If making a purchase, do your research and read reviews of different brands.